tinkerbell/tinkerbell.org/content/docs/setup/install.md

 tinkerbellStackVersion: "0.4.3"
 ---

 This doc will guide you through the installation of the Tinkerbell stack.
-You will need to have

 ## Prerequisites